Govt has failed to address economic issues: PML-N

 ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) on Thursday said the government of Pakistan Tehreek-e-Insaf (PTI) has failed to address economic issues resulting in record increase in inflation during the last six months.

-“Increase in inflation during the last six months is more than that of the last 10 years due to failed economic policies of the PTI government,” former prime minister Shahid Khaqan Abbasi said while addressing a press conference along with other party leaders, including Marriyum Aurengzeb and Dr Tassaddaq Malik.
+“Increase in inflation during the last six months is more than that of last 10 years due to failed economic policies of the PTI government,” former prime minister Shahid Khaqan Abbasi said while addressing a press conference along with other party leaders including Marriyum Aurengzeb and Dr Tassaddaq Malik.

+Abbasi said the government leaders including the prime minister and his cabinet members lacked responsibility while issuing statements.
+Calling government leaders a group of liars, he said,“ Either the prime minister, finance minister, information should keep silence or they should stop giving false statements.”

 He regretted that the government is preparing to announce the second mini budget of its brief tenure saying that government should refrain from more taxation rather it should widen the tax net.